 With clever item use, Scholars can also do this with their doubled effectiveness with items.
 It does get expensive, though.

-In the NES version, the Onion Knight is the starting class and not very good, but can use some endgame equipment and gets insane stat growths past level 90.
+In the Famicom version, the Onion Knight is the starting class and not very good, but can use some endgame equipment and gets insane stat growths past level 90.

 The Geomancer can behave like this, particularly at lower job levels when their most powerful abilities are less likely to occur.
 This intersects with Magikarp Power, as the odds swing heavily in the player's favor after enough work in the class.

-Magic Knight: Both the Mystic Knight and Hunter classes in the NES release can use some White Magic, while the Knight gains White Magic in the DS remake and the Ranger gets an unrelated ability.
+Magic Knight: Both the Dark Knight and Ranger classes can use some White Magic in the Famicom release, while the Knight class gains White Magic in the DS remake.

 Money Spider: Most obvious when you go into Goldor's castle.
 As his Meaningful Name suggests, everything there, including the minions, are made of gold for you to harvest.

 Mortality Ensues: The great sage Noah awards each of his three students with a gift; Doga is bestowed with great magical power while Unei is given control over the world of dreams while she slept, and both go on to become renowned sages in their own right.
 Xande?
 He receives the "gift" of mortality.
 He doesn't take well to this snubbing.